 Treatment of addiction can cover many areas.
 Ranging from behavioural therapy, which through counselling can address someone’s deep-rooted, psychological issues to get to the heart of the problem.
 There is also what is called a chemical cure or pharmaceutical treatment, which helps the person fighting addiction with medication, such as methadone, buprenorphine or naltrexone.

-Withdrawal from heroin addiction
+Withdrawal from heroin

 Methadone is considered the most common substance in the treatment of heroin addiction, a chemically synthetically manufactured opioid acting on the opioid receptors; it has had excellent clinical results.
 Experts say it can successfully block the effects of the drug for 24 hours, making methadone a critical component in heroin detox and treatment.
 Buprenorphine is an opioid purchased under the brand name Subutex, which is considered an important new tool in the treatment of heroin addiction.
 With Naloxone being used in case of overdose.

-Those struggling with heroin addiction often overcome their dependency using a combination of behavioural and pharmacological treatments.
+Those struggling with addiction often overcome their dependency using a combination of behavioural and pharmacological treatments.
 Both methods help restore brain functions and counter the effects of addiction.
 They can be beneficial individually, but it is felt in many cases, addicts can have better results if the treatments are used together.

 Discontinuing heroin use can lead to a period of withdrawal, also known as “cold turkey.”
 Usually commencing six to twenty-four hours of stopping taking the drug.
 This could change, considering the extent of the dependency and a person’s tolerance.
 The signs of withdrawal can range from sweating, anxiety and depression, to insomnia, nausea, vomiting, bone and muscle aches and cold sweats, among other symptoms.

-Heroin addiction rehabilitation treatment
+Addiction rehabilitation treatment

 Those wishing to be free of addiction and deciding on treatment can choose to receive help in a drug and alcohol rehab clinic.
 In a secure and isolated surrounding, a full medical detox can be provided.
 Addicts can be under the care of high skilled counsellors, therapists, doctors and medical staff, employing proven tactics to get to the core of their addiction as part of a personalised treatment programme.
 They will undergo withdrawal from the medication for a short period of time until it is cleansed from their system.
 This form of detox can take from 10 to 14 days, and the patient receives a high level of sedation to reduce their withdrawal discomforts significantly.